Powerlearnproject/se-day1-assignment-mmankaflo/README.md

 - Testing is continuous and done after each iteration.

-Compare and contrast the Waterfall and Agile methodologies.
-Provide examples of scenarios where each would be appropriate.
-Waterfall methodology follows a lenear and sequential approach where each phase (requirement, gathering, design, and maintainance) must be completed before moving to the next.
-Scenario- A healthcare company developing a medical records system must comply with strict reguratory requirements.
-Agile methodology is an iterate and incremental approach that focuses on flexibility, collaboration and customer feedback.
-Scenario- A tech startup is building a social networking app but isn't sure what features will be most popular.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 Software Developer - developing applications,programs and systems using programming languages and frameworks.
  - maintaining and updating software to keep it functional.
  - collaborating with other team members to ensure best practice when developing software.
  - reporting to the project manager about the progress of the software development.
 Quality Assurance Engineer - collaborate with stakeholders to understand and clarify software requirement.
  - create development standards and procedures for the programmers to follow
  - confirm that the software meets the requirement before deployment.
  - analyse the product to identify bugs and suggest changes to make them more efficient.
  - develop and execute automation scripts using open source tools.
 Project Manager - assembles and lead the software development team.
  - discuss the project and it's requirement with the client and software developers.
  - create blueprint for the project.